 Since 2015, negative interest rates have become a real issue for our financial markets, and therefore for our financial institutions, corporations, and consumers.
-Ivan Peeters and Oliver Stevens summarize the legal consequences of this interesting evolution.
+Oliver Stevens summarizes the legal consequences of this interesting evolution.

 Negative interest rates: banks and banking products under pressure

 This evolution, which was inconceivable until a few years ago, not only puts pressure on the profitability of banks and insurance firms, but also affects a fair number of classic banking products and financial instruments directly:

 - A number of banks apply a negative interest rate to deposits belonging to (major) corporations, which means that these corporations must pay the bank to keep their money as deposit.

 - Borrowers having entered into credit agreements with a variable interest rate try to have their banks apply this negative interest rate consistently so that the borrowers are compensated up to the negative interest.
 Borrowers indeed wish to be paid by the banks instead of the other way around, i.e., that they pay the banks interest.
 For a limited number of old mortgage loans with a variable interest rate and an interest refund mechanism (ristorno), such negative interest has reportedly been paid out to the relevant borrowers already.

 - Belgian banks are currently investigating whether they can or will offer retail customers a zero interest rate for their savings accounts (through so-called non-regulated savings accounts).

 - Parties to hedging transactions using interest rate derivatives are faced increasingly with the adverse effects of the current negative interest rate environment, which were not foreseeable at the time they set up their hedging strategy.

 - Some large multinationals have recently started to issue corporate bonds with a negative interest rate (often using zero-coupon bonds with an above-par redemption value).